art-litv/extension-take-home/README.md

 ## Bonus Points

+You don't have to include this, but it's a huge plus if you do.

 Use a JSON data structure that can be configured to fill any similar type of form.
 For example:

 ```json